Outlook for Environmental Issues in the Biden Administration

 Taking risk management actions shortly after making risk determinations.
 EPA has already determined that six initial substances – methylene chloride, 1-bromopropane, HBCD, carbon tetrachloride, trichloroethylene, and perchloroethylene – present an unreasonable risk under multiple conditions of use.
 Under TSCA § 6(c), it has one year to propose rules restricting those substances and two years to finalize those rules, and similarly for five other substances once it makes final risk determinations for them.
 Under the Biden Administration, EPA may take actions short of rulemaking well before adopting a final rule, including issuing public health advisories and recommending ways to reduce exposure.
 It may also use its § 6(d) authority to make proposed rules immediately effective.
 In extreme cases, under § 7 it might seek a court order declaring a substance an imminent hazard (such as in an environmental justice community) and obtaining temporary or permanent relief.

 Requiring manufacturers to conduct testing to support prioritization and risk evaluations or premanufacture notices (PMNs).
 Under § 4(a), EPA has little-used authority to issue orders requiring manufacturers to fill data gaps for substances either under consideration for identification as high-priority substances, for which it is conducting risk evaluations, or which it is reviewing under § 5.
 EPA is already considering the next set of 20 candidates for designation as high-priority substances, due as early as December 2021.
+Notably, EPA did issue nine test orders on January 14, 2021.
 Under the Biden Administration, EPA is likely to issue such orders or negotiate testing consent orders.
 For PMNs, expect more section 5(e) orders with testing requirements.

 Increasing scrutiny of new chemicals.
 Almost two-thirds of the PMNs submitted in fiscal years 2019 and 2020 for which review is complete have received determinations that the substances are not likely to present an unreasonable risk, although some of those substances have become subject to significant new use rules (SNURs).
 About one-third have received determinations that the substances may present an unreasonable risk, leading to section 5(e) orders and probably SNURs.
 Under the Biden Administration, those ratios may shift, possibly even flip, as EPA places less reliance on OSHA requirements to protect workers and changes made by PMN submitters to their PMNs at EPA’s request.
 Expect work to continue on a draft proposed rule included in the Regulatory Agenda to increase the quality of information initially submitted in new chemicals notices and improve EPA’s processes to reduce unnecessary rework in the risk assessment.